grazder/Image-Captioning-Inference/README.md

 There are a lot of models from [self-critical.pytorch](https://github.com/ruotianluo/self-critical.pytorch).
 Which you can find in [MODEL_ZOO](https://github.com/ruotianluo/self-critical.pytorch/blob/master/MODEL_ZOO.md).

-## Object initialization and usage
+## Object initialization and usage example
 ```
 from Captions import Captions
 import os